Do you enjoy learning about the past through nonfiction and historical memoirs?

 This post may contain affiliate links.
 Please read my disclosure for more information.

-Here are the best history audiobooks to take you back in time through captivating experiences and well-researched accounts:
+Here are the best history audiobooks to take you back in time through captivating and well-researched accounts:

 This bestselling history audiobook is a summation of three and a half centuries of the Roman Empire as seen through the lives of ten of the most important emperors, from Augustus to Constantine.